ANECDOTES

 Bob showed Pat what he had in mind, together they laid out the foundation and then the first course of bottles.
 The bottles are placed neck to neck with the butt ends held in place by the wooden forms.
 Once the first course was set perfectly level with a slurry of cement atop the footing, all subsequent rows followed easily, rather like building a lego set.

 You’ll recognized Pat, then 21 years old, with a shock of dark hair.
 Pat was left to build the house on his own, Bob Hemus being unusually industrious, working by day at his large, market garden and, come evening, entertaining at the two pubs.
-Bob recognized that Pat, a young Canadian, was someone who was also be a hard worker.
+Bob could see that Pat, a young Canadian, was a hard worker.
 Not only did Pat build the house, he also mixed all the cement by hand, there being no electricity on the property.

 Pat worked steadily and the house rose from the jungle near the town of Burnt Pine, the only town on Norfolk.

-Pat photographed all the stages, often from the vantage of a crude tower he constructed.
-You must appreciate that this is a “self-timer” photo.
-Pat set up one camera on a tripod, tripped the shutter, and ran and scrambled up the ladder, shinnied the plank to balance in position for this photo, all the while holding his other camera.
-Pretty agile!
+Pat photographed all the stages of the construction of the house, often from the vantage of a crude tower he fashioned.
+You must appreciate that the photo below is a “self-timer.
+Pat set one camera on a tripod, tripped the shutter, and scrambled up the ladder, shinnied the plank to pose for this photo, all the while holding his second camera.
+Pretty agile fellow!

 Pat departed Norfolk in late 1966 having brought the bottle house to the weather-proof stage with a flat roof installed.
-The finishing was done by others later on.
+The finishing was done by Bob and others later on.

-Since he sailed away from the island, the beginning of a multi-year voyage throughout the South Pacific aboard a trimaran he and two New Zealanders had built, Pat hadn’t known what became of the bottle house.
-In the 1960s you could not develop film on many of the remote islands and Pat had to await Hawaii before he could get his prints made and have a second set mailed to Bob Hemus.
-But he never heard again from Bob; not then, nor when back in Canada and Pat sent photos yet again.
+He sailed away from the island setting out on a multi-year voyage throughout the South Pacific aboard a trimaran he and two New Zealanders had built.
+In the 1960s you could not develop film on many of the islands and Pat had to await Hawaii before he could get prints made and mail a set to Bob Hemus.
+But Pat never heard again from Bob; not then, nor when back in Canada where Pat sent photos yet again.
 Interestingly a couple of those prints, with Pat in them, have survived time, mould and mildew and were in Heather and Bob Toft’s family album.
 We learned that Bob Hemus had developed early alzheimers, likely just after Pat departed Norfolk.
-Heather and Bob, having lived in New Zealand at the time the house was built, knew nothing about the Canadian who did the labour for Bob.
+Heather having lived mostly in New Zealand at the time the house was built, knew little about the Canadian who did the labour for her dad.
 Thus this wonderful story came to full circle for both families, the Keoughs and the Tofts, forty years later.

 And forty years later, when Pat and Rosemarie visited with the Tofts at their beer-bottle home, we were surprised to see that there are still quite a few bottles left over!